6 Tips to help your child sleep well during the holidays and travel (so you stay sane!)

 If you’re like me, then you definitely don’t want to miss all of the fun.
 But if you also don’t want to end up with the tantruming turkey at your holiday gathering, then you’ll want to check out these 6 Pro Tips below.

-Be realistic
+Tip #1: Be realistic

-But, if your little one is more sensitive, gets serious FOMO like my youngest or is a “by the clock” baby like my oldest was, then you’ll want to be really strategic in your plans in order to prevent overtiredness, early mornings and increased night wakings.
+But, if your little one is more sensitive, gets serious FOMO like my youngest child, or is a “by the clock” baby like my oldest was, then you’ll want to be really strategic in your plans in order to prevent overtiredness, early mornings and increased night wakings.

 If this sounds more like your family, then being realistic about your holiday plans can be really helpful.
 For instance: